mattermost/docs/source/deployment/metrics.rst

 Installing Prometheus
 ----------------------

 1. `Download a precompiled binary for Prometheus <https://prometheus.io/download/>`__.
 Binaries are provided for many popular distributions, including Darwin, Linux, and Windows.
-For install instructions, see `Prometheus install guides <https://prometheus.io/docs/introduction/getting_started/>`__.
+For installation instructions, see the `Prometheus install guides <https://prometheus.io/docs/introduction/getting_started/>`__.

 2. The following settings are recommended in the Prometheus configuration file named ``prometheus.yml``: